nunhot005/C_Project_2017/README.md

 ITCS	200	– Fundamental	Programming

 ## Learning Objectives
-The objective of this project is to learn the basic concepts of C programming language and how to apply them to practical, real-world programming applications.
-Specifically, upon accomplishing this project, we expect to be able to:
+On the course of implementing this programming project, you will learn the basic concepts of C programming language and how to apply them to practical, real-world programming applications.
+Specifically, upon accomplishing this project, we expect you to be able to:
 1. Declare variables and use them.
 2. Learn how to apply a condition statement in a real-world problem.
 3. Learn how to use Array to manipulate variables.